Fredray-21/pantheonDuCode/pongWeb/README.md

 This is  a simple implementation of the game of life in javascript.

-### Web version of the game available online:
+### Web version of the game :

-Check the game [in this link](https://poc.frederic-dabadie.fr/pongWeb/) or follow the instructions below to run it locally.
+Follow the instructions below to run it locally.

 ### How to run the game locally:
 Start server in the root directory of the project: